Reverend Dr Mark Harding (Acting Rector)

 George is married to Robyn and has a BA from CSU in Social Sciences and a Certificate in Residential Child Care.

 Ordained in Bathurst Diocese in 1984, George served a 2 year Curacy at All Saint’s Cathedral, and then was appointed Chaplain at All Saints College, Bathurst.
 Returning to Sydney in 1994, he and Robyn were employed as Children’s Ministry Consultants with the Anglican Education Commission

 Following a year as Chaplain at Bankstown Grammar School, George was appointed acting Rector and then Rector of St Luke’s, Concord/Burwood from 1998 till retirement in 2008.
 He was Rector Emeritus from 2010 until Easter 2014 when they joined St Anne’s.
 As a member of the congregation George helps out when needed.

 Josh is studying at SMBC, Croydon.
 He has a deep hunger for the lost and upon completion from college he sees himself working cross culturally; investing in the lives of locals who can take the good news to their own people.

-Josh has a wife, Steph (also on staff at St Anne's) and a son, Ezekiel.
+Josh has a wife, Steph, son, Ezekiel, and daughter, Eleanor.
 Previously he and Steph spent 5 years on the Tiwi Islands, living, working and investing in their community there.
 Before this, he was a student at Latrobe University Bendigo where he was an active member in his local church and a student executive member of his local Christian Union.

 Josh enjoys time with his family, fishing, touch football, AFL and strumming his guitar.